domandgeri01/carota/README.md

  - Uses a single run
  - adds default options for line height and word spacing.
  - ups the div size used to measure the text.
+ - Has some mobile code to prevent mobiles grabbing focus and presenting the keyboard (uses `window.InnerWidth < 1080`.
+Should be detecting touch)

 carota
 ======